istrategylabs/paw/README.md

 npm run build
 ```

-Send external events to the `/api/event` endpoint.
-Payload should be formatted as:
+Finally, send external events to the `/api/event` endpoint.
+The payload should be formatted as:

 ```
 {